Submarine Ring of Fire 2006 Explorers

 NOAA Vents Program, Pacific Marine Environmental Laboratory

-Joe is a research scientist at the Joint Institute for the Study of the Atmosphere and the Ocean, a cooperative institute between the Pacific Marine Environmental Laboratory and the University of Washington.
-He is an affiliate assistant professor of Chemical Oceanography at the UW School of Oceanography.
-Joe studied chemistry at DePaul University and earned his Master's and Ph.D. in Chemical Oceanography at the University of Hawaii.
-Joe has participated in over 20 major oceanographic expeditions and has spent more than a year's worth of days at sea.
-In his spare time, Joe likes to play basketball and soccer.
-He likes to coach his 8 year old son's soccer and basketball teams and looks forward to coaching his 5 year old daughter in her sports endeavors as well.
+Joe Resing is a research scientist at the Joint Institute for the Study of the Atmosphere and the Ocean, a cooperative institute between the Pacific Marine Environmental Laboratory and the University of Washington (UW).
+Resing is an affiliate assistant professor of chemical oceanography at the UW School of Oceanography.
+He studied chemistry at DePaul University and earned his master's and doctorate in chemical oceanography at the University of Hawaii.
+Resing has participated in over 20 major oceanographic expeditions and has spent more than a year's worth of days at sea.

 Lori L. SavageLori L. Savage